json420/degu/doc/tutorial.rst

 >>> parse_headers(b'Range: bytes=3-8')
 {'range': Range(3, 9)}

-This is similar to how the value of Content-Length header is exposed as an ``int`` rather than a ``str``:
+This is similar to how the value of a Content-Length header is exposed as an ``int`` rather than a ``str``:

 >>> parse_headers(b'Content-Length: 6')